Marie has been an online freelance writer for over eight years. She has a particular interest in culture, history, and food.

 The truth is not so simple.
-This article is the story of how Irish Protestants have engaged with St Patrick's Day in the past, and how the peace process in Northern Ireland is once again changing how they relate to 17th March.
+This article is the story of how Irish Protestants have engaged with St Patrick's Day in the past and how the peace process in Northern Ireland is once again changing how they relate to the 17th of March.

-St Patrick was captured as a young man by Irish pirates and taken from his home in Britain to the north of Ireland where he was sold into slavery.
+St Patrick was captured as a young man by Irish pirates and taken from his home in Britain to the north of Ireland, where he was sold into slavery.
 His own letters record that it was during this bleak time that he found God.
 Although he escaped to France after a couple of years, Patrick later chose to return to Ireland and work to convert the pagan Irish to Christianity.
-He is credited with establishing Christianity on the island, as well as a wealth of miracles and legendary stories such as banishing the snakes out of Ireland.
+He is credited with establishing Christianity on the island and a wealth of miracles and legendary stories, such as banishing the snakes out of Ireland.

-British settlers 'planted' to Ireland in the 17th century were very different to the native Irish - they spoke English or Scots rather than Gaelic, they lived and farmed differently, they were loyal subjects of the British Crown and they were Protestant rather than Catholic.
-They were the British-in-Ireland and that sense of dual-belonging continues among the Irish Protestant community to this day.
+British settlers 'planted' in Ireland in the 17th century were very different from the native Irish; they spoke English or Scots rather than Gaelic, lived and farmed differently, were loyal subjects of the British Crown, and were Protestant rather than Catholic.
+They were the British-in-Ireland, and that sense of dual-belonging continues among the Irish Protestant community to this day.

 Scots-Irish and the beginnings of St Patrick's Day in America

 In the eighteenth century up to a quarter of a million Protestants living in the north of Ireland immigrated to the United States.
 These were mainly Ulster-Scots or Scots-Irish people.
 Although St Patrick's Day is a religious holiday in the Catholic calendar, it may come as a surprise to realize that the first Irish Americans to organize public celebrations for St Patrick's Day were from the Protestant Ulster-scots tradition.